 - Only beneficial after flowering begins

 Neptune's Harvest is the best liquid organic fertilizer for loofah plants, offering fast-acting nutrition with an impressive array of micronutrients, vitamins, and growth hormones from cold-processed fish and North Atlantic seaweed.
-The 2-3-1 NPK ratio provides balanced nutrition with a boost of phosphorus, making it versatile enough to use throughout the growing season.
+The 2-3-1 NPK ratio provides balanced nutrition with a boost of phosphorus.

 Loofah plants respond visibly within 3-5 days of application, showing darker green foliage and increased growth rates.
-This rapid response makes it perfect for correcting nutrient deficiencies or providing a boost during critical growth periods.
-The combination of fish and seaweed creates a synergistic effect that's more effective than either ingredient alone.
+This rapid response makes it perfect for correcting nutrient deficiency or providing a boost during critical growth periods.

 - Fast-acting with visible results in 3-5 days